md861/HypFEM/README.md

 ### Compiler
 Make sure that the compiler supports Fortran.
 For Linux based systems, generally this is provided by the GNU compiler.
 The latest version of HypFEM was compiled using gcc 9.3.0
 ### LAPACK
 Download the latest version from [netlib.org](http://www.netlib.org/lapack/#_release_history).
 The latest version of HypFEM was compiled using LAPACK, version 3.9.0.
 Make sure the path of the library is resolved properly.
-In Linux, this can be easily checked with via running `ld -lblas -llapack --verbose` in the terminal.
+In Linux, this can be easily checked via running `ld -lblas -llapack --verbose` in the terminal.
 ### [Gmsh](https://gmsh.info/)
 This open-source meshing tool is required to produce the requisite format of data file, that is fed to the HypFEM for computations.
 Read the instructions below on how to prepare the mesh and define the computational domain.
 ### [Paraview](https://www.paraview.org/)